nicklockwood/GLView/README.md

 Straight alpha can result in a one-pixel black or white halo around the opaque parts of the image when rendered (you can see slight white halos in the PVR images in the GLImage demo), so it's recommended that you use premultiplied alpha with PVR images, however to generate PVR images with premultiplied alpha you'll need to use another tool such as TexturePacker or Zwoptex to generate your PVRs.

 There's no way to automatically detect the type of alpha when loading a PVR image, so even if you have generated your PVRs with premultiplied alpha, GLImage will still assume they are straight multiplied.
 To correct this call `imageWithPremultipliedAlpha:` on the image after loading it to create a copy that will treat the image as having premultiplied alpha instead (or vice versa).

+The Cocos2D Plist file format supported by GLImageMap includes metadata indicating whether the texture file has premultiplied alpha, so no further work is needed when loading sprite sheets with GLImageMap.